 Dance Performance: Nancy St. Leger Dance Ensemble

-Conversation: Monique Clesca, author of “Silence and Resistance a Memoir of Girlhood in Haiti” in conversation with Arielle Dominique (Haitian Ladies Network) and Dr. Kimberly Green (Green Family Foundation).
+Conversation: Monique Clesca, author of “Silence and Resistance a Memoir of Girlhood in Haiti” in conversation with Arielle Dominique (Haitian Ladies Network).
+Opening remarks by Dr. Kimberly Green (Green Family Foundation).

 Dec.
 5, 2026